curiousest/curiousest.github.io/_drafts/tabum/measured-purpose.md

 Purposes:

+> everyone has balance of three MVPs.
+Then they have the lower-level purposes.
+Dude is 96% bliss, 3% continue existing, 1% find purpose

 40% develop career
 9th percentile of expected impact relative to world.
 Month avg performance (current behaviour / potential impact):